awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-artifactstoremap.md

 ## Properties<a name="aws-properties-codepipeline-pipeline-artifactstoremap-properties"></a>

 `ArtifactStore`  <a name="cfn-codepipeline-pipeline-artifactstoremap-artifactstore"></a>
-Represents information about the Amazon S3 bucket where artifacts are stored for the pipeline\.
+Represents information about the S3 bucket where artifacts are stored for the pipeline\.
 You must include either `artifactStore` or `artifactStores` in your pipeline, but you cannot use both\.
 If you create a cross\-region action in your pipeline, you must use `artifactStores`\.
 *Required*: Conditional
 *Type*: [ArtifactStore](aws-properties-codepipeline-pipeline-artifactstore.md)